 **Important:** Please note that it takes an average of three to four weeks to complete the porting process.
 Number porting is supported in the Sydney region.
-We cannot guarantee that numbers from outside of the Sydney region will work at this time.
+We cannot guarantee that numbers from outside the Sydney region will work at this time.

 If you have DSL Internet service, please keep in mind that porting your number may disrupt your DSL service.

-Please also note that if you want to port your phone number, it is necessary to keep your existing business phone service until this process is complete. **If you cancel your phone service prior to completing the porting process you risk losing the number you are attempting to port to Ooma.**
+Please also note that if you want to port your phone number, it is necessary to keep your existing business phone service until this process is complete. **If you cancel your phone service prior to completing the porting process, you risk losing the number you are attempting to port to Ooma.**

 1. Table of Contents